 From time to time, the Company may be a party to various litigation claims in the normal course of business.
 Legal fees and other costs associated with such actions are expensed as incurred.
 The Company assesses, in conjunction with legal counsel, the need to record a liability for litigation and contingencies.
 Accrual estimates are recorded when and if it is determined that such a liability for litigation and contingencies are both probable and reasonably estimable.
-No accruals for loss contingencies or recognition of actual losses have been recorded in any of the periods presented.

 In March 2019, VTT Technical Research Centre of Finland, Ltd. ("VTT") filed suit in the United States District Court for the Northern District of California alleging infringement by the Company of a patent relating to specific combinations of features set forth in U.S. Patent No. 8,558,643.
 The complaint sought unspecified monetary damages and injunctive relief.
 On January 22, 2020, the Company participated in a mediation that had been ordered by the Court.
 The case was not resolved at the mediation.
 A Markman Hearing was held on May 15, 2020 relating to a number of different disputed claim terms, and on July 9, 2020 the Court issued a Markman Order relating to those disputed claim terms.
 Among its determinations, the Court found that one of the disputed claim terms was indefinite, as well as any claim that had this claim term in it.
 On July 17, 2020, the Court issued a judgment finding all claims of U.S. Patent No. 8,558,643 invalid, based upon its Markman Order.
-VTT filed a Notice of Appeal of the Court's judgment with the US Court of Appeals for the Federal Circuit and is expected to file its opening brief by November 19, 2020 and the Company is expected to file its response brief by January 28, 2020.
-The Company has not accrued for a loss contingency relating to such matter as the potential loss is currently not probable and reasonably estimable.
+VTT filed a Notice of Appeal of the Court's judgment with the US Court of Appeals for the Federal Circuit ("CAFC") and filed its opening brief on November 19, 2020 and the Company filed its response brief on January 28, 2021.
+VTT filed its reply on March 4, 2021.
+The CAFC has scheduled an oral hearing to occur on June 9,2021.
+We have not accrued for a loss contingency relating to such matter as the potential loss is currently neither probable nor reasonably estimable.